 The remote coastal St. Kilda is the perfect spot for a picturesque, intimate hike with your other half, whether you’re celebrating your anniversary or newlyweds who can’t tell the difference between a honeymoon and an adventure.
 Perhaps the most romantic spot of all is the Lover’s Stone, with legends foretold of prospective grooms proving their dedication to their loved one by standing on one foot over the jutting rock atop the precarious cliffside.

 If there’s one thing dogs love, it’s getting in touch with the wilderness.
 Any pup, pug, or poodle would feel right at home at nature, it’s in their blood.
 As pet owners ourselves, we know how important it is to let the pooch roam and frolic in the great outdoors.
-With a number of dog-friendly trails in Scotland, there's no excuse not to bring Fido on your next adventure.
+With a number of dog-friendly trails in Scotland, this area boasts some of the best hiking trails in Scotland, so there’s no excuse not to bring Fido on your next adventure.

 Loch Lomond is just one of the many places in Scotland that welcomes hikers with both two feet and four.
 From splashing on the loch to running wild and free across vast, boulder-strewn fields, your furry friend can explore its inner wild side in the very same wilderness their very ancestors used to roam.

 Lastly, we have the sprawling Scottish Highlands—the absolute perfect haven for adventure enthusiasts, thrill seekers, and nature lovers alike.
-With a meandering mountainscape stretching as far as the eye can see, you'll be able to find a number of mountain ranges, craggy pinnacles, sweeping valleys, plateaus, ridges, chasms, and other otherworldly geological wonders just waiting to be explored.
+With a meandering mountainscape stretching as far as the eye can see, hiking in Scotland doesn’t get better than this.
+You’ll be able to find a number of mountain ranges, craggy pinnacles, sweeping valleys, plateaus, ridges, chasms, and other otherworldly geological wonders just waiting to be explored.